Cornell-MAE-UG/fa25-portfolio-adc272/_pages/cv.md

   *ENGRD 2210 Lab*
   - Designed Operating Conditions to monitor the effects on a Heat Exchanger System
   - Understood the impact of changing fluid flowrate and fluid direction flow
+  - Understood the entropy change within a Heat Exchanger system

 - **Tactile Coding Block**:
   *Project Team Community Project*